Discover what to expect during pregnancy, childbirth and your postpartum period by browsing our patient information hub.

 Fetal Ultrasound & Testing

-Your certified nurse-midwife or obstetrician may recommend one or more routine ultrasound exams to check on your unborn baby.
+Your certified nurse-midwife, board-certified family medicine physician or board-certified obstetrician may recommend one or more routine ultrasound exams to check on your unborn baby.
 Ultrasound exams are noninvasive, painless procedures that use sound waves to create pictures of a fetus.
 You’ll receive copies of the digital images after the test.

 High-Risk Pregnancy Care